Below you will find the answers to some of our most frequently asked questions.

 Ad hoc work will not require cancellation because the work will end once the agreed task has been completed.
 A fixed retainer fee agreement will require one month’s written notice.

 England and Wales.
-However, it is important to note that we would only physically attend court hearings and tribunals in London and surrounding areas, anywhere outside of this area can be attended virtually if required.
+However, it is important to note that we would only physically attend in person formal meetings or hearings in London and surrounding areas, anywhere outside of this can be attended virtually.
+Depending on the importance of having us present and the distance we are open to discussing alternative arrangements where additional costs may be incurred to cover expenses.

 Research on the policy subject and area of business, ensuring the wording of the documents adhere to government guidelines and legislation.
 MPS and the client meet on average twice a month to discuss the details, review the draft documents, make amendments and additions to the document.
 It requires the client’s input for the document to align with the business’ ethos.
 Our primary focus is client satisfaction.